-All perror() and strerror() messages under OS/390 Language Environment contain a prefix (in IBM C/370 Version 1 and Version 2 there were no prefixes to these messages).
-The prefix is EDCxxxxa, where xxxx is a number and the a is either I, E, or S. See OS/390 Language Environment Debugging Guide and Run-Time Messages for a list of these messages.
+All perror() and strerror() messages under z/OS Language Environment contain a prefix (in IBM C/370 Version 1 and Version 2 there were no prefixes to these messages).
+The prefix is EDCxxxxa, where xxxx is a number and the a is either I, E, or S. See z/OS Language Environment Debugging Guide for a list of these messages.